 Once this process is complete, all you have to do is activate it.
 Head over to your WordPress admin and navigate to Plugins > Installed Plugins.

-You’ll find Rank Math in your installed plugins list.
+You’ll find Rank Math in the list of your installed plugins.
 Click the “Activate” button to activate Rank Math and finish the installation.

 That’s it!
 You’ve successfully installed Rank Math using SSH.